 Central College is at the forefront of the strength and conditioning field, not only in providing sophisticated and highly individualized training programs for athletes but with an academic component through a unique strength and conditioning major within the kinesiology program.
 Through classroom study and practicums, Central’s program prepares students for professional opportunities.
 Many other colleges and universities hire Central College graduates to lead their own strength and conditioning programs.

-In 2022, Central’s strength and conditioning program became the first college in Iowa and one of just five in the nation to earn accreditation from the Council on Accreditation of Strength and Conditioning Programs — demonstrating Central’s commitment to the highest standard of excellence for its students, faculty and athletes.
+In 2022, Central’s strength and conditioning program became the first college in Iowa to earn accreditation from the Council on Accreditation of Strength and Conditioning Programs — demonstrating Central’s commitment to the highest standard of excellence for its students, faculty and athletes.
 This process ensures that Central graduates are well prepared to enter the strength and conditioning profession with the knowledge, skills and abilities necessary to meet industry standards and keep athletes safe.

 To practice as a strength and conditioning coach, you must first pass the NSCA’s Certified Strength and Conditioning Specialist examination.
 In this exam, you will be required to demonstrate competency in many areas, including anatomy, kinesiology, physiology, strength and conditioning.
 Each student will go through a series of hands-on practicum classes.
 The practicum classes take place in the Schipper Fitness Center weight room.